Drayano60/hg-engine/notes/moves.md

 Roar|Updated to Gen 5+ effect.
 Growth|Updated to Gen 5+ effect.
 Toxic|Updated to include never-miss effect for Poison-types.
-Teleport|Updated to Gen 8+ effect.
+Teleport|Updated to Gen 8+ effect, except that it ends a wild battle no matter who uses it.
-Minimize|Updated to sharply raise evasion.
+Minimize|Updated to sharply raise evasion as in Gen 5+.
 Rapid Spin|Updated to Gen 8+ effect.
 Hidden Power|Now always at 60 power.
 (Type is still dependent on IVs).
 Knock Off|Now doubles to 130 power while the foe has an item held (unless the foe holds a Griseous Orb or has the Multitype ability).
 The actual 'knock off' effect still works the same as Gen 4, where the item just becomes disabled instead of deleted.
-Tail Glow|Updated to raise Sp.
-Atk by three stages (done in two increments).
 Feint|Updated to no longer fail if enemy isn't using Protect/Detect.
 Chatter|Updated to always confuse the foe.